cycurity/wister/README.md

 ## SUMMARY

-> A unique wordlist generator with several types of combinations to choose from, or to mix them all.
-Capable of receiving words from various sources and outputing them to different encoding types.
+> A wordlist generator tool, that allows you to supply a set of words, giving you the possibility to craft multiple variations from the given words, creating a unique and ideal wordlist to use regarding a specific target.

 ## USAGE